laurenshareshian/laurenshareshian.github.io/_posts/2017-09-10-Predicting-Portland-Home-Prices.md

 <img src="/images/result2.png" width="450"/>

 However, keep in mind that I am only using 8,300 photos, when the image feature matrix has 25,000 columns.
 I simply don't have enough data yet to support this model.
-If I scraped the web for anotehr month to get a lot more pictures, I am confident that incorporating the pictures into the model would help instead of hurt the prediction.
+If I scraped the web for another month to get a lot more pictures, I am confident that incorporating the pictures into the model would help instead of hurt the prediction.

 In summary, I learned a ton doing this project and overcame several significant hurdles.
 The biggest hurdles I encountered were figuring out how to scrape Redfin images and how to work with the VGG16 model.
 I found the Keras documentation to still be pretty minimal and so it was a lot of trial and error in getting it working.
 I'm really proud of myself for getting it to work - now I just need to get more data!
 You can find my GitHub repo for the project [here](https://github.com/laurenshareshian/home_price_estimator).